 Very easy to grow and adaptable to any conditions, this automatic strain can be cultivated by anyone and in any location.
 Even if you have no experience but are ready to give your plants a little bit of love and care, the yields will be spectacular.
 When you test the smoke, keep in mind that Extreme Impact Auto got this name for a reason – you may find out you’re not as hardcore as you thought you were, so use this strain in moderation and only in the evening.

-Growers in Massachusetts are lucky in at least two respects.
+Growers looking for the best strains to grow in Massachusetts are lucky in at least two respects.
 The laws are lenient enough to encourage growing marijuana outdoors, and the mild climate allows you to cultivate a wide range of strains with a good chance to harvest fully mature buds long before the warm and sunny season is over.
 So pop some seeds and see for yourself just how lucky you are!

 Herbies Head Shop expressly refuses to support the use, production, or supply of illegal substances.
 For more details read our Legal Disclaimer.